Ole Ivar Lovaas: UCLA Feminine Boy Project

 Some members of the Autistic community, including some who have undergone ABA themselves, have labeled ABA "autistic conversion therapy" and directly compared it to conversion therapy targeting the queer community.

 Awards and accolades

 Lovaas received praise from several organizations during his lifetime.
 In 2001, he was given the Society of Clinical Child and Adolescent Psychology Distinguished Career Award.
-He received the Edgar Doll Award from the 33rd Division of the American Psychological Association, the Lifetime Research Achievement Award from the 55th Division of the American Psychological Association, and the Award for Effective Presentation of Behavior Analysis in the Mass Media by the Association for Behavior Analysis International.
+Lovaas received the Edgar Doll Award from the 33rd Division of the American Psychological Association, the Lifetime Research Achievement Award from the 55th Division of the American Psychological Association, and the Award for Effective Presentation of Behavior Analysis in the Mass Media by the Association for Behavior Analysis International.
 Lovaas also earned a Guggenheim fellowship and the California Senate Award, which is an honorary doctorate.
 He was named a Fellow by Division 7 of the American Psychological Association and was given the Champion of Mental Health Award by Psychology Today.

 Criticism

 The goal of making autistic people indistinguishable from their peers has attracted significant backlash from autistic activists and advocates.
 Julia Bascom of the Autistic Self Advocacy Network (ASAN) has said "ASAN's objection is fundamentally an ethical one.
 The stated end goal of ABA is an autistic child who is 'indistinguishable from their peers'—an autistic child who can pass as neurotypical.
 We don't think that's an acceptable goal.
 The end goal of all services, supports, interventions, and therapies an autistic child receives should be to support them in growing up into an autistic adult who is happy, healthy, and living a self-determined life."
 In his article on Lovaas' background, Gjerde states that Lovaas and other behavior analysts insisted on "normality and productivity" in autistic people, citing a 1981 quote from Lovaas: "No one has the right to be taken care of, no matter how retarded he is.… [Children] have no right to act bizarrely, many professional opinions notwithstanding.
 On the contrary, you have a right to expect decent behavior from your children".

 Lovaas has also been criticized for his dehumanizing view of autistic people.
 During a 1974 interview with Psychology Today, Lovaas stated, "You start pretty much from scratch when you work with an autistic person.
 You have a person in the physical sense – they have hair, a nose, a mouth – but they are not people in the psychological sense."